Tutorial 3 - Modify Structural Parameters

 for i = 1 : numel(thickness)

-% modify the value for the c-rate in the control definition and update
+% modify the value for the coating thickness for the negative electrode

 jsonstruct.NegativeElectrode.Coating.thickness = thickness(i);